yt-project/yt_attic/doc/source/star_analysis.rst

 This tool can calculate various star formation statistics binned over time.
-As input it can accept either a yt ``data_source``, such as a region or sphere (see :ref:`available-objects`), or arrays containing the data for the stars you wish to analyze.
+As input it can accept either a yt ``data_source``, such as a region or sphere, or arrays containing the data for the stars you wish to analyze.

 This example will analyze all the stars in the volume: